LD4P/arm/modeling_recommendations/titles_art.md

 After testing the bibliotek-o title model, the ArtFrame group agreed that it can generally be applied to art objects.
 The group also investigated specific art cataloging standards (such as CCO, CDWA and DCRM(G)) for other requirements unique to art objects.
 In particular, the group discussed title types listed in CCO Chapter 1, p.
 49-50 ([*http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf*](http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf)) as well as CDWA ([*http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html*](http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html)).
 Most of these title types (e.g. creator’s title or repository title) are very relevant concepts, but can be expressed in other ways in a linked data environment.
 Two remaining title types were identified that need to be formally expressed in the ArtFrame ontology: exhibition title and translated title.

 > - **Recommendations:**
 Exhibition title will be addressed in the Exhibition Event Model.
-Translated title will be accomodated in the ArtFrame ontology as a named individual to be used with bib:origin.
-While ex:translated differs from most of the other named individuals in this category, including it follows precedent set by bib:supplied and bib:transcribed.
+Translated title will be accomodated in the ArtFrame ontology as a named individual to be used with ex:origin.
+While ex:translated differs from most of the other named individuals in this category, including it follows precedent set by ex:supplied and ex:transcribed.

 > - **Title Origin**

 Title origins (the place from which a title originates, i.e. container, margin, spine) are less clearly defined for objects different from regular print books.
-Established owl:NamedIndividuals in bibliotek-o, such as bib:supplied and bib:transcribed should be applied where appropriate, along with the newly proposed ex:translated.
+Established owl:NamedIndividuals in bibliotek-o, such as ex:supplied and ex:transcribed should be applied where appropriate, along with the newly proposed ex:translated.
 No additional art specific named individuals will be defined within the ArtFrame namespace.
 DCRM(G) 1B2 states: Always make a note on the source of the title proper.
 The examples given are: Title from lower margin; Title from ink note on book of mount; title from item, etc. This list could potentially be endless.
 For the sake of consistency, this type of information will be recorded as a title origin using rdf:value.

 <a name="useCase">Relevant ArtFrame Use Case</a>
 --------